valda-z/iaas-iaac-workshop/README.md

   -n MySslCert \
   --cert-file mycert.pfx \
   --cert-password "pwd123..."

+# after this step wait for aprox 10 minutes - cert has to be deployed to AppGW in background

 # Create FronEnd port (have to wait for load SSL cert)
 az network application-gateway frontend-port create \